raman77768/facemask-detection/README.md

 # facemask-detection

-facedetection using pretrained mobilenetv2 and opencv.
+face mask detection using pretrained mobilenetv2 and opencv.

 1.Clone the repository